cojen/Maker/README.md

 Limitations
 -----------

-The Cojen/Maker framework is designed for implementing dynamic languages, and for designing utilities that achieve higher performance than is possible when using the reflection API.
+The Cojen/Maker library is designed for implementing dynamic languages, and for designing utilities that achieve higher performance than is possible when using the reflection API.
 It isn't designed for modifying classes or for implementing instrumentation agents.
 That is, you cannot start with an existing class and make modifications to it &mdash; classes are only ever made "from scratch".
 A future version might support class modifications, but there's no plans at this time.

-Although the framework can be used for writing a frontend compiler, it doesn't have any facilities for reading class symbols.
+Although the library can be used for writing a frontend compiler, it doesn't have any facilities for reading class symbols.
 For example, it's possible to write a Java compiler that uses Cojen for writing class files, but it would need another tool for extracting symbols from pre-compiled jar files and so forth.
 Such a feature could be added of course, but it's a lower priority.

-Because of its somewhat low-level design, the framework doesn't prevent the creation of broken classes.
+Because of its somewhat low-level design, the library doesn't prevent the creation of broken classes.
 For example, failing to definitely assign a value to a variable will cause a `VerifyError` to be thrown when loading the class.
 The [Coding errors](https://github.com/cojen/Maker/wiki/Coding-errors) page has more details.